Anthony Joshua vs Dominic Breazeale: Aftermath

+Main Event

 With not much action in the opener, a clean left hook from Joshua was the highlight of the round.
 In the second, Joshua began putting combination punches together and throwing at will.
 In the final minute, a right uppercut and left hook sent the American staggering across the ring.
 Breazeale began round three with a swollen right eye, a round in which both fighters began trading power punches, with Joshua snapping Breazeale's head back with stiff jabs and a looping left hook in the final seconds of the round.
 Round four saw much of the same from Joshua, with Breazeale's punch output slowing, Joshua controlled the round with jabs and power punches.
 Near the halfway point of round five, Joshua landed a left hook to momentarily stun Breazeale, followed by a brief moment of success by the challenger with a right hand.
 The sixth was a slow-paced round, with Breazeale finding the target, resulting in a bloodied nose for Joshua.
 The end came in the seventh, with Breazeale backing up against the ropes, Joshua unloaded a barrage of punches to send the American to the canvas.
 Breazeale beat the referee's count of ten, only to be backed up again with a flurry of punches, ending with a left hand to send the challenger down for the second time and prompting the referee to call a halt to the fight.
 At the time of the stoppage, 1 minute 1 second into the round, Joshua was ahead on the scorecards, with all three judges scoring the bout 60–54.

+Aftermath

+Asked about Joshua's next opponent his promoter Eddie Hearn said: "November.
+We like the Joseph Parker fight, that's the mandatory, we'll have to deal with that at some point, whether that's November, December or whether that's March, April that's a good fight." he mentioned former long reigning champion Wladimir Klitschko as "a fight we'd love as well, but I'm always reluctant to make a fight of that magnitude in November", before adding "He needs a long rest.
+He needs to go and be a young boy, go and sit on the beach with his mates and mess around.
+It's been absolutely relentless."
+David Price and David Haye were also mentioned as options.